Pirates Unit Study for Homeschooling Families

 And every once in a while, a pirate did wear an eye patch to cover the damage done in some altercation.

 Let your child have some fun dressing up in pirate garb.
+Look at garage sales and thrift stores for outgrown pirate costumes, or let them create their own out of their own clothes.

 Pirate Ships